-If your home is running on the Nest Thermostat you have probably heard about the recent outages and may be living in fear of being left without heat in the dead of winter.
+If your home is running on the Nest Thermostat you may have read about the recent outages and may be living in fear of being left without heat in the dead of winter.

-For more detailed information, please visit their Nest Support page.
+For more detailed information, go to Nest Support page.
 For a quick overview, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later may have some problems, including becoming unresponsive, not effectively charging the battery, or turning off completely.
-Nest says to try recharging and restarting your thermostat to fix the problem and get it up and going again.
+Nest Thermostats that were recently updated to software version 5.1.3 or later may have some problems, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
+Nest says to try recharging and restarting your thermostat to resolve the issue and get it up and running again.